anewman4444/comp-61-Alek/README.md

-# COMP-61-2025
+# COMP-61-2025 Game Design README
 Alek Newman

-## Extra Credit Game Concept & How to:
-### Demo
+## Demo Video:
 (https://youtu.be/izRT6_KZCao)
+## Setup:

+## Game Overview:
+### Game Title:
+Super Man and the Jaws of Death
-### Game Concept:
+### Game Summary:
-The concept of the extra credit game I created “Super Man and the Jaws of Death” is a Flappy Bird-like style game.
-In the game you are a blue ball that can jump in the air.
-Your purpose is to jump though gaps in oncoming green pipes without hitting the pipes.
-The gaps happen at random heights on the pipe.
+  Super Man and the Jaws of Death is a Flappy Bird-like style game.
+In the game you play as superman flying through a giant intergalatic monsters mouth and throat.
+You have to avoid its teeth and viruses.
+Your purpose is to jump through the gaps until you reach each checkpoint.
+If you get far enough you can fly into the heart, kill the monster, and save the universe.

-### How to play:
   To play the game you TAP the spacebar on your keyboard to jump through the air.
-You are only moving forward so all you must do is not hit the green pipes.
-If you do hit the green pipes, just press “R” to restart and play as many times again as you want.
-Every time you jump though a gap without hitting the pipe you earn a point.
-See how many points you can get!
+You are only moving forward so all you must do is not hit the white teeth and viruses.
+If you do hit the teeth, just quit, go back to the main menu, and restart the game.
+Every time you fly through a gap without hitting something you earn a point.
+See if you can earn 30 points and get to the heart.
 Have fun!
+### Core Gameplay Loop:

+## Gameplay Mechanics:
+### Controls:

+### Core Mechanics:

+### Level Progression:

+### Win/loss Conditions:

+## Story and Narrative:
+The universe is threatened by an intergalatic monster called "Death".
+He devours planets and is coming straight for Earth.
+The humans call upon Superman to save them.
+This is no easy task for Superman however.
+He must go straight into the belly of the beast and fly through the heart to kill it.
+Watch out though!
+There are rows and rows of teeth as well as super viruses waiting for whatever the monster devours.
+Good Luck Superman!
+The weight of the universe hangs in the balance.
+If you do not find a way, no one will.